Continuation Guide

 When continuing from an utterance, Octave intelligently handles voice consistency:

-- If you don’t specify a voice for a new utterance, Octave automatically continues using the same voice from the previous utterance.
+- Octave automatically continues using the same voice from the previous utterance.

-- You only need to specify a voice when you want to change from the currently established voice.
+- You only need to specify a voice when you want to change from the currently established one.

 Below are sample requests which show how you can continue with the same voice: